-‘American Pickers’ Mike Wolfe Helps ‘NCIS’ In Solving 16-Year-Old Cold Case, In Season 15 Spoiler
+‘American Pickers’ Mike Wolfe Helps ‘NCIS’ In Solving 16-Year-Old Cold Case In Season 15 Spoiler

 “The tables turned and I got picked!
 Had a great time and can’t wait for you guys check out the @ncis_cbs episode Tuesday, March 13th!
 Details in bio @americanpickers@entertainmentweekly#ncis”

-While the merging of world of American Pickers and the police procedural show NCIS seems fairly unusual, ultimately, the unlikely match is sure to produce a very entertaining story.
+While the merging of the worlds of American Pickers and the police procedural show NCIS seems fairly unusual, ultimately, the unlikely match is sure to produce a very entertaining story.

 Fans of American Pickers enjoy watching childhood friends Mike and Frank “freestyling” across the country.

-The pair, that often liken themselves to Laurel and Hardy, not only physically dig into some crowded and precarious spaces in basements, barns, and storage rooms, looking for “rusty gold,” but the pair also uncover some fantastic stories, with a heaping of American history and storytelling.
+The pair, that often likens themselves to Laurel and Hardy, not only physically dig into some crowded and precarious spaces in basements, barns, and storage rooms looking for “rusty gold,” but the pair also uncovers some fantastic stories with a heaping of American history and storytelling.

-The tales are often of hobos, and bits of history long forgotten.
+The tales are often of hobos and bits of history long forgotten.
 It would not be hard to imagine that one of the objects that the pair found could be used in a murder!

-There is no indication if the NCIS episode will end up in Iowa or Nashville to either of the Antique Archeology shops, or if Frank, or Danielle will appear on one of the most popular shows on television.
+There is no indication if the NCIS episode will end up in Iowa or Nashville to either of the Antique Archeology shops or if Frank or Danielle will appear on one of the most popular shows on television.

 Perhaps Mike will relay the story of the war stick, and even do some crafty bartering with the usually silent Gibbs?
 Fans of both shows will surely be entertained!